bugadani/bugadani.github.io/_posts/2025-02-20-probe-rs-server.markdown

 We have recently merged a series of exciting patches[^1] [^2] [^3] [^4] into [probe-rs], that implement server-client functionality using websockets and postcard-rpc.
-In this post, I'll try to explain the motivation behind the work, the the design, configuration and usage of this feature.
+In this post, I'll try to explain the motivation behind the work, the design, configuration and usage of this feature.

 ## Why?